wdrammeh/utg-student-dashboard/README.md

 More download options are available on the [release page](https://github.com/w-drammeh/utg-student-dashboard/releases).

-If you wish you may check out [what's new](ChangeLog.md) about this release.
+If you wish, you may check out [what's new](ChangeLog.md) about this release.

 ## Functionality